It all started with a little girl's dream

 The play was surprising

-Many people thought they were coming to see a music show or a biographical the hits journey of my super awesome and successful band Freshlyground.
+Many people thought they were coming to see a music show or a biographical the hits journey of my super awesome band Freshlyground.

-Well, we were all surprised when it turned out to be a deep dive into the life of a girl whose life was turned around after the death of her loving mother and who survived a wounded predator and went on to live a life … unique and at the same time so familiar to all of us in its flaws and tribulations.
+Well, we were all surprised when it turned out to be the story of a girl whose life was forever changes after the death of her loving mother.
+The play told the story of how that girl survived a wounded predator and went on to live a life … unique and at the same time familiar to all of us in its highs and tribulations.

 The play changed my life and it feels so good to tell my story.
 Many more chapters are to be lived and revealed.